corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/network/permissioning.md

 The structure of certificates above the doorman/network map is intentionally left untouched, as they are not relevant to the identity service and therefore there is no advantage in enforcing a specific structure on those certificates.
-The certificate hierarchy consistency checks are required because nodes can issue their own certificates and can set their own role flags on certificates, and it’s important to verify that these are set consistently with the certificate hierarchy design.
+The certificate hierarchy consistency checks are required because nodes can issue their own certificates and can set their own role flags on certificates, and it is important to verify that these are set consistently with the certificate hierarchy design.
 As a side-effect this also acts as a secondary depth restriction on issued certificates.